zhaoyiluo/IMZLUO/content/posts/cpp/effective-cpp/effective-cpp.en.md

 **Item 48: Be aware of template metaprogramming.**

-## Chapter 8: Customizing new and delete
+## Ch.
+8: Customizing new and delete

 **Item 49: Understand the behavior of the new-handler.**